Your Makeup Brushes Are Probably Overdue for a Cleaning—Here's How to Do It

 How Often Should You Wash Your Makeup Brushes?

-There are many affordable makeup brushes on the market, so you might be tempted just to buy a few new ones.
-(Sephora sells a set of four essential brushes for only $18.)
-But the more you care for your makeup brushes, the longer they'll last, especially if they're high-quality.
-If you're diligent about keeping your makeup brushes and applicators clean, you can feel good about spending a few extra dollars on high-quality versions, such as the Ready to Roll Brush Set, $70, Sephora, which might do a better job of applying makeup than their inexpensive counterparts.
-Plus, longer-lasting brushes means fewer disposable ones in the landfill.
+There are many affordable makeup brushes on the market, so you might be tempted just to buy a few new ones—for example, the BH Cosmetics Signature Rose Gold 13-Piece Brush Set ($26, Ulta).
+But, the more you care for your makeup brushes, the longer they'll last, especially if they're high-quality.
+If you're diligent about keeping your makeup brushes and applicators clean, you can feel good about spending a few extra dollars on high-quality versions, such as the Sephora Collection Pro 6-Piece Brush Set ($85, Sephora), which might do a better job of applying makeup than their inexpensive counterparts.
+Plus, longer-lasting brushes mean fewer disposable ones in the landfill.

 Although the buildup on makeup brushes is off-putting, getting them back to pristine condition is easy, and you likely already have what you need to get the job done.
 So grab some soap, baby shampoo, or makeup brush cleaner, and you'll be on your way to a cleaner makeup routine in no time.